 About the Author

-Dr. Daniel Weldon is a general dentist providing routine and emergency dental care for friends and neighbors in Ocala, FL.
-To learn more about his services or to schedule an emergency appointment for rapid attention, please contact the office at 352-622-3236.
+Dr. Daniel Weldon is a general dentist providing routine and emergency dental care for friends and neighbors.
+To learn more about his services or to schedule an appointment for a dental emergency in Ocala, please contact the office at 352-622-3236.